A proposal to improve the accuracy of cosmological observables and address the Hubble tension problem: Basic equations

 \section{Basic equations}

-We start with a recapitulation of the basic equations in the computation of the background evolution of FLRW models, whose observables depend upon cosmic time $t$, or scale factor $a$, but not on spatial coordinates.
-If we assume that all cosmic components of a given FLRW model can be described as ``cosmic fluids'', we can assign in each case (``i'') an equation of state (\acidx{EOS}) which relates the respective energy densities $\rho_i$ and pressures $p_i$ via the corresponding EoS parameter $w_i$,
+We start with a recapitulation of the basic equations in the computation of the background evolution of FLRW models, whose observables depend upon cosmic time $t$ or scale factor $a$, but not on spatial coordinates.
+If we assume that all cosmic components of a given FLRW model can be described as \q{cosmic fluids,} we can assign in each case (\q{i}) an EoS that relates the respective energy densities $\rho_i$ and pressures $p_i$ via the corresponding EoS parameter $w_i$,

-In general, the EoS parameters $w_i$ can themselves change with cosmic time $t$, or scale factor $a$, respectively.
-However, in the current concordance model of $\Lambda$CDM, all its cosmic components are characterized by a constant, i.e. time-independent\footnote{In certain cases, e.g. in studies of phase transitions in the early Universe, when the reduction of relativistic degrees of freedom in the wake of the Universe's expansion is considered in detail, the assumption of constant EoS parameters is relaxed.} $w_i$.
+In general, the EoS parameters $w_i$ can themselves change with cosmic time $t$ or scale factor $a$, respectively.
+However, in the current concordance model of $\Lambda$CDM all its cosmic components are characterized by a constant, that is time-independent\footnote{In certain cases, for instance in studies of phase transitions in the early Universe, when the reduction of relativistic degrees of freedom in the wake of the Universe's expansion is considered in detail, the assumption of constant EoS parameters is relaxed.} $w_i$.
 Applying the first law of thermodynamics to the adiabatic expansion of a comoving volume in the Universe yields the energy conservation equation

-Applying Eq.~\eqref{eq:EQeosnbgH0} and assuming that all \acidx{EOS} parameters $w_i$ are constant, and that there is no transformation between different components, one arrives at
+Applying Eq.~\eqref{eq:EQeosnbgH0} and assuming that all EoS parameters $w_i$ are constant, and that there is no transformation between different components, one arrives at